minskylab/neocortex/README.md

 4. **Input**

    An input is a message input, that's all.
-An input have a specified type and in neocortex is a struct:
+Input has a specified type and in the neocortex is a struct:

    ```go
    type Input struct {